dsgallups/bevy_seedling/README.md

-A sprouting implementation of the [Firewheel](https://github.com/BillyDM/firewheel) audio engine for [Bevy](https://bevyengine.org/).
+A sprouting integration of the [Firewheel](https://github.com/BillyDM/firewheel) audio engine for [Bevy](https://bevyengine.org/).

 **NOTE**: this crate is very much a work-in-progress.